Emurasoft/emurasoft.github.io/en/dlg/undo_history/index.md

 ## Export button

 Exports the Undo/Redo history into a CSV file.
 When you import the file next time, the document must be identical to the current document.
-If you would like to redo the same actions in the future by importing the history, you shouldUndo All before you export the history.
+If you would like to redo the same actions in the future by importing the history, you should **Undo All** before you export the history.

 ## Clear All button